• Yin Yoga for Mental Health

 Gentle Yoga for Back Wellness incorporates all of the elements of Gentle Yoga, with a specific emphasis placed upon the care of the back and spine.
 This class will help students to strengthen muscles, increase flexibility and range of motion, ease back pain, and serves as an adjunct to their Chiropractic care.

-R E S T O R A T I V E Y O G A
+R E S T O R A T I V E Y O G A to Support the Nervous System

 The intention of Restorative Yoga is to offer support to the nervous system and its regulation.